-Many telemetry studies have investigated largemouth bass movements, but until recently, none had examined the activities of bass through winter in waters north of Florida and Mississippi.
+Many telemetry studies have investigated largemouth bass movements, but until recently, none had examined the activities of winter bass in waters north of Florida and Mississippi.
 Dr. Rich Noble and Karle Woodward of North Carolina State University radio tagged 11 adult largemouths in E. B. Jordan Reservoir in the Piedmont region of North Carolina and followed them from late October into the following May.

 The bass were captured and tagged in a single 23-foot-deep bay, formed by a tributary creek.
 Ten bass remained there during the study, though seven made occasional forays outside the bay.
 Water temperatures during the study ranged from 69F in late October to 42F in late December, before warming to 71F by late April.
 At normal pool, the bay has sparse cover, consisting of sparse vegetation, small stickups, tree roots, and undercut banks.